Read our Co-CEO’s take on compensation trends — featured in WSJ.

 What is a sales compensation dashboard?

-A sales compensation dashboard is like a GPS for sales organizations.
-It can help track how much money (revenue) your sales team brings in, how many deals have closed, profit margins, and other crucial sales performance metrics.
-It can also give you real-time insights into an individual’s performance against quota, commissions, and other key performance indicators that help evaluate the effectiveness of each rep on the sales team.
+A compensation or sales commission dashboard can also give you real-time insights into an individual’s performance against quota, commissions, and other key performance indicators that help evaluate the effectiveness of each rep on the sales team.

 Think of them as one-stop shops for sales data.
 The dashboard typically includes the following: